geonomylabs/EarthBox.jl/README.md

 ## EarthBox Overview

-EarthBox is a multiphase visco-elasto-plastic marker-in-cell geodynamic modeling framework with marine and terrestrial sediment transport with compaction, melt generation, melt intrusion, melt extrusion, frictional-plastic melt damage, and lava flow modeling.
+EarthBox is a multiphase visco-elasto-plastic marker-in-cell geodynamic modeling framework with melt generation, melt intrusion, melt extrusion, frictional-plastic melt damage, lava flow modeling and marine and terrestrial sediment transport with compaction.
 This novel combination features enables Seaward-dipping-reflectors (SDR's) to modeled dynamically using realistic rheology and boundary conditions.

 EarthBox discretizes the Stokes-continuity and heat transport equations on a staggered grid using conservative finite differences and free-surface stabilization [[1](#ref1)].